8base/Documentation/docs/backend/8base-console-authentication.md

 ## Authentication Types

-Under the hood, 8base utilizes [Amazon Cognito](https://aws.amazon.com/cognito/) by default to manage your users' identities and ensure the best security standards.
+Under the hood, 8base utilizes [Amazon Cognito](https://aws.amazon.com/cognito/) by default to manage your user's identities and ensure the best security standards.
 All user accounts are by default stored in an AWS account that's managed by 8base.
 For upgraded workspace plans, the option of connecting one's Auth0 account or an OpenID provider is available.

 ### 8base Authentication

 <YoutubePlayer src="https://www.youtube.com/embed/BTexF_yxrC0"/>

 To create an _Authentication Profile_, navigate to the `App Services > Authentication` and press the `+` button.
-The form that appears can be completed using the following fields described.
+The form that appears can be completed using the following fields.

 - **Name**: A name that describes what this profile does.
-In this sample case, you can replace My Auth in the screenshot above with a name like Guest User Auth.
+In this sample case, you can replace My Auth in the screen shot above with a name like Guest User Auth.

 - **Type**: Select `8base Authentication`